The laws in Peru are strict regarding the use and sale of psychedelic substances.

 Decriminalization involved reducing (but not eliminating) the penalties of breaking a particular law.

-Peru is still a conservative country regarding the use, production, and sale of psychedelic substances.
+Peru is fairly progressive with its drug laws but is still conservative regarding the use, production, and sale of some psychedelic substances.
 For the time being, no progress is being made in this regard, and we recommend extreme caution in case of possessing LSD, MDMA, or similar substances in this country.

 A step forward was taken with the legalization of medical cannabis in 2017, so there is hope that, in the future, Peru will continue in this regard, as the United States and different countries in Europe have already done.